AlessioRepetto/agriclimate-intelligence/notebooks/README.md

 region
 ```

-This is necessary because climate and production sources do not always use the same historical administrative boundaries.
+This is required because the climate and production sources do not always use directly compatible territorial definitions.

-The mapping is currently embedded in the notebook and may later be moved to a dedicated configuration file.

 ### Current status

-The notebook has been executed across all mapped areas.
-It should nevertheless be considered part of an evolving pipeline because transformation definitions, paths, and versioning may still change.
+The complete workflow has been implemented for the mapped areas.

+Its output should nevertheless remain versioned and reproducible, because changes to thresholds, event definitions, source mappings, or aggregation rules can affect downstream analytical results.

 ## `ETL_Production_Data.ipynb`

 ### Purpose

-This notebook converts the agricultural source into a harmonized panel suitable for integration with the climate data.
+This notebook converts the agricultural-production source into a harmonized panel suitable for integration with the climate data.

 ### Current operations

-- read the source from Google Cloud Storage;
+* read the source from Google Cloud Storage;
-- inspect variables and source structure;
+* inspect variables and source structure;
-- retain the required crop, year, territorial, area, production, and yield fields;
+* retain the required crop, year, territorial, area, production, and yield fields;
-- analyse absent observations and structural zeroes;
+* analyse absent observations and structural zeroes;
-- harmonize territorial definitions;
+* harmonize territorial definitions;
-- aggregate source regions where required;
+* aggregate source territories where required;
-- calculate yield from total production and total area;
+* calculate yield from total production and cultivated area;
-- preserve source and quality information;
+* preserve provenance and quality information;
-- reshape the data to long format;
+* reshape the data to long format;
-- validate the final key;
+* validate the final key;
-- export the curated production table.
+* export the curated production table.

 ### Observation unit